catalinpan/aws-ecr-proxy/README.md

 RENEW_TOKEN - default 6h
 ```

-##### AWS instance with IAM role
+### AWS instance with IAM role

 For AWS instances if the region is not declared it will be auto discovered from IAM as long as the instance supports that. [pull request](https://github.com/catalinpan/aws-ecr-proxy/pull/1/commits/899ef1a80a7fa141f66e500a76f6ed86f8d19f4e), [commit](https://github.com/catalinpan/aws-ecr-proxy/commit/d8a709bf043cfd14b88defae738833e93c946f4b).

 The AWS key and secret can be also configured using a IAM role (without mounting them secrets or specifying them as variables).
-A sample IAM role config can be found in examples folder.
+A sample IAM role config can be found in the examples folder.
 More details on the [AWS official documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).

 The configs will be checked in the following order: